VrajVyas11/AI_Calories_Tracker/README.md

 ## 🛠 Troubleshooting & Tips

 - If `saveMeal` fails with `404`: ensure `meals` table exists in Supabase.
-- If it fails with `409` (FK): ensure the `user_profiles` row exists or use the app's profile creation flow (app will attempt to create it).
+- If it fails with `409` (FK): ensure the `user_profiles` row exists or use the app's profile creation flow (app attempts to create it).
 - If `.env` not read on device: bundle as asset for dev or use `--dart-define`.
-- Check debug logs: SupabaseService prints `saveMeal status` and `saveMeal body` in debug.
+- Check debug logs: SupabaseService prints useful debug lines (e.g., saveMeal status and body).
+- If you see RenderFlex overflow in bottom sheet: ensure user_profile_sheet is the updated scrollable version.

 ---

 ## 🧪 Testing & CI

 - Unit tests: nutrition parsing, proportion math.
-- Widget tests: scan -> analyze -> add -> persisted meal flows.
+- Widget tests: scan → analyze → add → persisted meal flows; settings update flows.
 - CI suggestions:
   - `flutter analyze`
   - `flutter test`